In case of ground faults on construction sites, GFCIs help reducing electrical accidents and injuries by shutting off electric power immediately.

 Hazard Analysis — Electrical shocks, burns and/or electrocution

-Problem:Workers that pull wire through conduits may face hazards from electrical shocks, burns and/or electrocution.
+Problem:Workers that install and maintain temporary wiring systems on construction sites may face hazards from electrical shocks, burns and/or electrocution.

 An electric shock is the passage of an external electrical current between parts of the body or through the body which can cause injury or death.
 Coming in contact with electrical currents may result in shocks and electrical burns, and potentially cause death if a worker is exposed to a lethal amount of electrical energy.